lmorchard/blog.decafbad.com/_posts/2008-11-01-an-unnecessary-template-attribute-language.markdown

 But, let's be honest here:  I've always been a fan of Zope's [Template Attribute Language][tal] for their [Page Templates][pt], and have long wondered how hard it would be to implement.
 The concept seems so much cleaner to me than most string-formatting template languages, and the workflow from mockup-to-template and back again has always been appealing to me when it works.
 So, when my first few experimental steps in trying my hand at it actually started working, I couldn't stop coding.

 And now, [the thing][thing] is mostly done.
-It has no tests, has features left undone, and probably yields plenty of bugsâ€”but I finished it enough to use it practically, and that was long enough to convince me it wasn't the right tool for the job.
+It has no tests, has features left undone, and probably yields plenty of bugs—but I finished it enough to use it practically, and that was long enough to convince me it wasn't the right tool for the job.

 Still, though, I can't help thinking it might be the right tool for *some* job.
 That could be because I spent a lot of time on it, or that I'm unreasonably fond of [TAL][tal], but it still feels like a decent little plugin to have on hand.
 Maybe someone reading this will have a similar conclusion.

 Oh and by the way, plain [jQuery][] turned out to be a better tool for [the job in question][lizardfeeder].
-This seems to nicely balance the duplicate effort between server and client, demanding only that I stick with semantically significant CSS class names in the server templateâ€”something I should be doing anyway:
+This seems to nicely balance the duplicate effort between server and client, demanding only that I stick with semantically significant CSS class names in the server template—something I should be doing anyway:

             // Clone and populate a new entry. var new_item = $('#feed-items .entry:last')